 • Use Yangshipin or the CCTV app for mobile viewing.

-• Check app access rules again near the start of the tournament.
+• Check current app access rules again near the start of the tournament.

 What is already confirmed

-Current World Cup 2026 broadcaster lists place CMG in China, while CMG and CCTV live pages already establish CCTV-5, CCTV-5+, and the official app route as the practical access points for sports viewers.
+Current World Cup 2026 broadcaster tables place CMG in China, while official CCTV live pages already establish CCTV-5, CCTV-5+, Yangshipin, and the CCTV Video client as the practical access points for sports viewers.

 FIFA World Cup 2026 Schedule - Key Dates